Reviewed by Alec Griffiths, IP Manager | March 2023.

-For an invention to be eligible for a patent, the claimed invention must, in the opinion of a patent examiner, satisfy three criteria:
+For an invention or idea to be eligible for a patent, the claimed invention must, in the opinion of a patent examiner, satisfy three criteria:

 If all three are met, then the idea is considered to be an invention and a patent will be granted.
 A patent is effectively a contract with the state: if an inventor teaches the world how to solve a technical problem in a new and inventive way, the state grants the inventor a monopoly of up to 20 years (in exchange for publication of the invention) to exploit the invention within the territory.
 However, in any territory where patent protection is not sought, the invention will be available to use by anyone without restriction.